 Brightness: Internal and external white light reflected from a diamond

 Fire: The scattering of white light into all the colors of the rainbow

 Diamond Clarity refers to the absence of inclusions and blemishes.
-It is a measure of the purity and rarity of a stone, as graded under a 10x magnification.
-A stone is considered flawless, if under magnification it shows no inclusions (internal flaws) and no blemishes (external imperfections).
+It is a measure of the purity and rarity of a stone, as graded under 10x magnification.
+A stone is considered flawless if, under magnification, it shows no inclusions (internal flaws) and no blemishes (external imperfections).

 To fully understand diamond clarity, you need to understand how natural (mined) diamonds are created.
 Natural diamonds are the result of carbon exposed to extreme heat and pressure deep in the earth.
 This process naturally results in a variety of internal and external imperfections.

-Beyond flawless diamonds, evaluating diamond clarity involves determining the number, size and position of these characteristics, as well as the overall appearance of the stone.
-The closer a diamond comes to purity, the better its clarify.
+Beyond flawless diamonds, evaluating diamond clarity involves determining the number, size, and position of these characteristics, as well as the overall appearance of the stone.
+The closer a diamond comes to purity, the better its clarity.